LourencoMelo/ISEP-EAPLI/eapli.base/Documentation/Geral/Glossary.md

 | Status                | it's a entity object that represents the state of a specific proccess.
 | TechnicalDescription  | it's a value object thta represents multiple lines of text describin the product.
 | Value-Added Tax (VAT) | it's a value object that represents a costumer Value-Added Tax (VAT).
-| User                  | users can represent people or external systems that access the system and use it in diverse ways.
+| User                  | it's a entity that can represent people or external systems that access the system and use it in diverse ways.
 | User role             | it's a value object that represents the role given to a user in the system.
 | WarehouseLocation     | it's a value object that represents the warehouse location of the specific product.